 The Last Word

 Osheaga is a flat out fun time.
 Our only regret is not planning for more time to spend all three days here.
-A word to festival junkies — this is a huge festival for Quebec.
+A word to festival wizards — this is a huge festival for Quebec.
 There’s no camping and hotels in Montreal become scarce quick so a trip here will take some planning, but it’s well worth the effort.
 Osheaga provides the perfect excuse to visit Montreal.